Container Management

 Information of a container profile (name, image, expiration, provider, managing group).

-A Container Profile page displays the following information:
+A Container Profile displays the following details:

 • Name: profile name.